urbandroid-team/dont-kill-my-app/_vendors-content/general/user.md

 ### If all fails

 Look for any vendor-specific battery saver on your device and ideally uninstall if possible, disable if possible.
+120 fps

 If not, you are left with the option to root your device or uninstall it though **adb** (requires some expert skills though):